nervosnetwork/force-bridge/eth-contracts/docs/nervos-to-ethereum-intro.md

   - `NervosMirrorToken.sol`: The default mirror token contract used for Nervos assets.
 - test
   - `test_asset_manager.js`: Test cases for `AssetManager` contract.
 The `Nervos to Ethereum cross chain with multi signature admin` test case shows how we will do the process with gonosis-safe.
+You can run the tests with command `npx hardhat test ./test/asset-manager-test.js`.